Korede2001/market_segmentation/README.md

 To exclude highly correlated variables, categorical variables were codified using numeric values, to enable computation of correlations.
 The categorical variables codified include: Marital Status, Work Status, Purchasing decision-maker, Purchasing location, Gender, Education, Favourite Feature, and Technology Adoption.

-Following this codification, a correlation analysis was conducted (by plotting a correlogram) to identify highly correlated variables for exclusion.
+Following this codification, a correlation analysis was conducted (by plotting a correlogram) using all the quantitative variables (including the codified ones) to identify highly correlated variables for exclusion.
 The correlogram is displayed below:

 ![correlogram](https://user-images.githubusercontent.com/55578569/81499357-f500c300-92c2-11ea-9c7b-1182bc4de4bd.png)

+±0.7 was set as the correlation threshold as this is the standard threshold at which multicollinearity is known to be present.
+Hence, ‘Favorite feature’, ‘Monthly Electronics Spend’, ‘Spending as % of income (%),’ and ‘Purchasing Location’ were excluded from the principal component analysis (PCA) as they have a correlation equal to or greater than 0.7 with other variables.